State-Enacted Congressional Rotation Measures (1990–1995)

 Practice-First Rotation: Historical Context

-This approach mirrors earlier American institutional development.
-As with direct election of Senators prior to the Seventeenth Amendment, states attempted to implement the functional goal (rotation) through available mechanisms before constitutional authorization was secured.
+As with the Oregon System and the movement for direct election of senators before the Seventeenth Amendment, reformers attempted to implement the functional objective through available distributed mechanisms before constitutional settlement had been secured.

-The Court’s decision in U.S. Term Limits, Inc. v.
-Thornton rejected this approach categorically, not by evaluating individual designs, but by reclassifying all state-administered rotation mechanisms for federal office as impermissible qualifications as a class.
+Instead, U.S. Term Limits, Inc. v.
+Thornton rejected the practice-first approach categorically by reclassifying all state-administered congressional rotation systems for federal office as impermissible constitutional qualifications.

 Design Strategy of the State Measures